Skip to content

 Interactive prompting

-Missing required arguments prompt interactively when a readline is available:
+A missing required argument prompts when a readline is available:

 > greet --count 2